macro21KGB/macro21KGB/README.md

 ## Hi there 👋
+Hello, my name is Mario and I'm a web developer and a university student at Federico II of Naples (Italy)

+I like to also create small games that are available for free at [itch.io](https://macro21kgb.itch.io/)

+You can also check my works and projects on my site [mariodeluca.it](https://mariodeluca.com)

+- 📫 How to reach me: contact@mariodeluca.com

 <!--
 **macro21KGB/macro21KGB** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.